radiantearth/stac-api-spec/ogcapi-features/extensions/transaction/README.md

 ### PUT

+- Shall populate the `id` and `collection` fields in the Item from the URI.
 - Shall return 200 or 204 for a successful operation.
 - If 200 status code is returned, the server shall return the content of the updated resource for a successful operation.
 - Shall return 202 if the operation is queued for asynchronous execution.